Plyply99/Plaid/README.md

 - **Keybinds**: Focus movement, swaps, resizing, floats, workspaces, scratchpad, layout cycling, and more.

 - **Float rules**: Per-app and per-title floating.

-- **DDT Plaid's Drop Down Terminal**: Toggle a terminal (configurable command, default ghostty) that drops from the top of the work area at a configurable height, with full Flair and live height updates.
+- **DDT Plaid Drop Down Terminal**: Toggle a terminal (configurable command, default ghostty) that drops from the top of the work area at a configurable height, with full Flair and live height updates.